lyxm58290/DSAI_CancerData/README.md

 4. [Random Forest Tree](https://github.com/lyxm58290/DSAI_CancerData/blob/95cfccf8244e26cf87aa3e0e6d507dcbf342e01a/Notebooks/RandomForest.ipynb)

 ## Problem Definition
-* Are we able to utilise the characteristics of a cancer cell to be able to predict the nature of the tumour: Benign or Malignant?
+* Are we able to utilise the traits and characteristics of a cancer cell to predict the nature of the tumour: Benign or Malignant?
 * Which model would be the best to predict?

 ## Models Used